JohnnyKapps/NodeJs-Jwt-MongoDb-Base-Project/readme.md

 # NodeJs base API project
-This project has the minimum structure to create a new NodeJs RESTful web api.
-With Jwt and Atlas MongoDb
+This project has the minimum structure to create a new NodeJs RESTful web api, with Jwt and Atlas MongoDb

 ## How to use it
 * Clone this repo